1989 Jake Sears Road, Virginia Beach, VA 23464

 Oyster and Clam Shells

-- Plastic Grocery Bags, Newspaper Bags, Dry Cleaning Bags, and the Bags in which products like paper towels are packaged
+- Plastic Grocery Bags, Newspaper Bags, Dry Cleaning Bags, and the Bags in which products like paper towels are packages

 - Must be Clean, Empty and Dry